People with Disabilities

 Solution: A Stellar Office Support Professional Who Happens to Have a Disability

 Sage IT partnered with PRIDE Industries to find the right person for the position.
-Judi Adams, Director of Sales and Client Success for Sage, is also a member of The Michael Ziegler PRIDE Industries Foundation Advisory Board and familiar with the benefits that people with disabilities bring to the organizations they work for—including numerous business benefits.
+Judi Adams, Director of Sales and Client Success, is also a member of The Michael Ziegler PRIDE Industries Foundation Advisory Board and familiar with the benefits that people with disabilities bring to the organizations they work for—including numerous business benefits.

 “I’ve been involved with PRIDE Industries since 2004,” she said.
 “So, I knew that hiring people with disabilities is no different from hiring anyone else.
 Everyone has abilities.
 You find out what people excel in, and that’s what they bring to a company—what they do in their roles.”